 The DeSales Free Clinic

-A student-run, student-funded free health clinic in Allentown that operates in the spirit of DeSales University's Christian humanistic traditions.
+A student-run, free health clinic in Allentown that operates in the spirit of DeSales University's Christian humanistic traditions.
+Dr. Eugene Decker serves as Medical Director.

 Located inside the Allentown Rescue Mission in the heart of center city Allentown, Pennsylvania, the DeSales Free Clinic allows our PA students to deliver competent and compassionate medical care to one of the area's most vulnerable populations.